Independent Scotch Whisky Bottlers Available in Israel

 That Boutique-y Whisky Company – TBWC

 I tried two of their releases in the UK.
 The bottles belonged to my father who had bought them at the local farm shop.
-One was an Ardmore and I forget the distillery of the other one.
-I was not too impressed with the amount of technical details on the label.
+One was an Ardmore and the other was an unnamed Islay.
+Although the label was lovely, I was not too impressed with the lack of bottle details on the label.
 They don’t always state the cask type so it’s sometimes impossible to know the Kashrus status.
 Both of the bottles my father had however did state the cask type and were absolutely fantastic.
 Full flavoured and very Moorish.
 I’d seriously consider buying a bottle here in Israel.

 The Single Cask